 A potential method for discovering new biomarkers in lung disease is exhaled breath condensate (EBC).
 EBC is a body fluid matrix in which biomarkers may be identified and is considered by many to be equivalent to blood, sweat, tears, urine and saliva.

-A presentation entitled “Human Exhaled Breath Aerosol Collection in the Clinical Setting - Techniques, Concerns, and Considerations” will be provided by Professor Michael D Davis of the Children's Hospital of Richmond, Virginia Commonwealth University (VCU).
-The talk will provide an overview of collection techniques and analysis for EBC.
+A presentation entitled “Human Exhaled Breath Aerosol Collection in the Clinical Setting - Techniques, Concerns, and Considerations” was provided by Professor Michael D Davis of the Children's Hospital of Richmond, Virginia Commonwealth University (VCU).
+The talk provided an overview of collection techniques and analysis for EBC.

 An area where biomarkers are needed urgently is Alzheimer’s disease (AD).
 AD is a major public health issue; the condition is the 6th leading cause of death in the US and around 5.7 million American citizens live with the disease at any one time.
 Currently, a definitive diagnosis of AD requires post-mortem slides of neural material.
 It is hoped that a series of new biomarkers will provide a definitive diagnosis for living patients and help scientists to understand the progression of the disease at a molecular level.
 Two approaches that are currently being utilized for the discovery of new biomarkers are proteomics and lipidomics studies on blood and post-mortem tissues.

-The potential of these techniques will be outlined by Dr Rena Robinson of Vanderbilt University, who will present her paper at Pittcon 2019, entitled “Comprehensive Proteomics and Lipidomics Strategies to Advance Alzheimer's Disease Research”.
+The potential of these techniques was outlined by Dr Rena Robinson of Vanderbilt University, who presented her paper at Pittcon 2019, entitled “Comprehensive Proteomics and Lipidomics Strategies to Advance Alzheimer's Disease Research”.
 This will define a high-throughput quantitative proteomics method to provide hundreds of proteins distinct to specific disease genotypes.